-This House of Commons Briefing Paper sets out details of roles and responsibilities of special advisers and information about the number of special advisers.
-It also explains how the role has developed and includes details of some recent incidents involving special advisers.Jump to full report >>
+This briefing sets out details of roles and responsibilities of special advisers and information about the number of special advisers.Jump to full report >>

-The pay bill for special advisers for 1 April 2015 to 13 July 2016 was £9.2 million.
-In addition, £1.7 million was spent on severance pay.
+As of December 2017, there were 88 special advisers working across the whole of Government.
+The pay bill for special advisers for 1 April 2016-31 March 2017 was £7.3 million.
+In addition, £1.5 million was spent on severance pay.